There is a lot of confusion about leaving pets unattended in an RV. Here's the law:

-And the topic also has drawn attention from lawmakers across the U.S.
+And it has also drawn attention from lawmakers across the U.S.

-Per a research paper recently published by the Michigan State University College of Law's Animal Legal & Historical Center, there are 31 states that have laws either prohibiting leaving an animal in confined vehicle under dangerous conditions or provide civil immunity (protection from being sued) for a person who rescues a distressed animal from a vehicle.
+Per a research paper published in 2020 by the Michigan State University College of Law's Animal Legal & Historical Center, there are 31 states that have laws either prohibiting leaving an animal in a confined vehicle under dangerous conditions, or provide civil immunity (protection from being sued) for a person who rescues a distressed animal from a vehicle.

-States with such laws typically allow rescue of the animal from the vehicle, the paper says.
+States with such laws typically allow the rescue of the animal from the vehicle, the paper says.

 The complete breakdown of current laws about leaving pets in vehicles from across the U.S. can be found at in the interactive table below or at https://www.animallaw.info/topic/table-state-laws-protect-animals-left-parked-vehicles